raquo/Airstream/README.md

 Also, your logs will be prefixed with `sourceName` which defaults to `stream.toString` but you can provide a prettier name as a param to the `.debug()` method.

 We try to minimize the impact of debugging on the execution of your observable graph.
-To that end, any errors you throw in the callbacks you provide to `spy*` methods will be reported as unhandled (wrapped in `DebuggerError`), and will not affect the propagation of events.
+To that end, any errors you throw in the callbacks you provide to `debugSpy*` methods will be reported as unhandled (wrapped in `DebuggerError`), and will not affect the propagation of events.

 ##### debugName